 Take Ivy Cuttings

 An ideal ivy cutting is between 4 and 6 inches long.
 Choose young shoots for optimal growth.
-If you use adult growth, it can create a bushier ivy plant.
-You ideally want a stem that's already woody yet flexible.
+You ideally want a stem that's already slightly woody yet flexible.

 Once you find your chosen shoots, use sanitized pruning shears to clip them.
 Look for a node and make your cut about 1/4 inch below it.
 The nodes are the small parts that protrude from the shoot where leaves grow or have already grown.
 Remove the leaves from the bottom portion of the shoot to prepare it for rooting.